 David Paulk, EdD, PA-C, DFAAPA

-David Paulk comes well equipped to lead the new Physician Assistant Program.
+David Paulk comes well equipped to lead the new PA Program.
 In addition to his many years as a practicing clinician he has served as clinical coordinator in the Rutgers University/University of Medicine and Dentistry PA Program, academic coordinator in the Arcadia University PA Program, and as the founding director of Ohio Dominican University’s PA Program.

 Paulk spent a number of years as a paramedic before attending PA school at Alderson-Broaddus College in West Virginia.
 He holds a master’s degree in health education from West Virginia University and a doctorate in education from Rutgers University.
 He is a distinguished fellow of the American Academy of Physician Assistants.

 Benjamin G. Farley, M.D.

 Medical Director, Master of Science in Physician Assistant (MSPA)

 Ben Farley grew up in Greeneville, Tennessee.
 He graduated from Bucknell University in 1989 with a B.A. in English.
 After working one year as a social worker, tutor, and counselor for at-risk youth in Philadelphia and one year as a teacher, he matriculated at the Medical University of South Carolina in 1991 and graduated in 1995.
 He completed his postgraduate training in 1998 at Wyoming Valley Family Practice Residency in Kingston, PA.
 While there, he was awarded two scholarships and a Resident Teacher Award by the Society of Teachers of Family Medicine, “in recognition of demonstrated interest, ability, and commitment to family medicine education.”